DataHurdler/Econ-ML/Tree Ensembles/tree-ensembles-en.md

       * Yes: the customer has a 100% chance buying a smaller instruments
       * No: the customer has a 20% chance buying a smaller instruments

-You can see several basic elements of a decision tree algorithm:
+You can see several basic elements of a decision tree algorithm from the above example:

 1. As expected, the tree algorithm resulted in a hierarchical structure that can be easily represented by a tree diagram;
 2. The tree structure does not need to be symmetrical.
 For example, when the answer to "is the customer under 50" is a "yes", the branch stopped, resulted in a shorter branch compared to the rest of the tree;
 3. You may use the same feature more than once.
-In this example, the question "has the customer played any instrument before" has appeared twice;
+In this example, the question "has the customer played any instrument before" has appeared twice.
+Also there are two splits based on two different age cutoffs;
 4. You can use both categorical and numerical features.
 In this example, age is numerical, whereas all other features are categorical;
-5. It is accustomed to split to two branches at each node but no more.
-If you want three branches, you can do it at the next node: two branches first, then one of the next nodes splits into another 2 branches.
-Personally, I like keeping it that way.
-One exception may be at the end node, as there is no further split.
+5. It is accustomed to split to only two branches at each node.
+If you want three branches, you can do it at the next node: two branches at the first node, then one or both of the next nodes split into another 2 branches.

 There are other elements of a decision tree algorithm that you can not observe directly from this example but are very important.
 We will examine these in more details below.